 Side dishes don't have to be full of chemicals, salt and sugar to be fun.
 Get creative and pick healthy sides that are nutritious and delicious.
 With tempting, kid-friendly choices like these, your children won't find themselves wandering off to the vending machine:

-Don't ruin your child's wholesome lunch by tossing in an unhealthy beverage full of added sugar and chemicals.
-The best choices are the most natural.
-Fresh water with lemon, unsweetened herbal teas, fruit smoothies, low-fat milk and fresh fruit juices are all healthy picks that your kids will enjoy.
+Don't ruin your child's wholesome lunch by tossing in an unhealthy beverage full of added junk.
+The best choices are fresh water with lemon, low-fat milk and fruit juices like Mott's Wild Grape Surge.
+The 8-ounce bottles are the perfect serving size for little ones, and easy to pack.
+Plus, there are flavors, like apple-white grape and fruit punch, to add some variety.

 Don't get stuck in a rut!
 No one likes to eat peanut butter and jelly sandwiches every day.
 Keep it exciting and mix it up.
 If your children's school allows students to heat up their lunches, don't forget to utilize any yummy leftovers you have on hand.